How to Protect Yourself from a Financial Emergency

 1. Have adequate cash on hand.

-Before the New Year 2000, it was highly recommended to withdraw in cash at least two weeks’ spending money, in case the ATMs were temporarily inaccessible.
+Withdraw in cash at least two weeks’ spending money, in case the ATMs were temporarily inaccessible.

 If power grids are down for a considerable length of time, affecting multiple systems, this would affect financial services and banking transfers.

 ATM cards, debit or credit cards could stop working.
 Banks could remain closed for an undetermined amount of time.
 It’s important to have cash that’s accessible.